n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 modify the vowel sound of the syllable.

 > Note: in the Myanmar script, all medial consonants have their own
 > distinct codepoints.
-Therefore, they can be identfied by codepoint
+Therefore, they can be identified by codepoint
 > alone, and there is no need for a text run to identify them using
 > any special sequences.